xuhongl/MCW-Serverless-architecture/WDS/Whiteboard design session trainer guide - Serverless architecture.md

 When participants are doing activities, you can **look ahead to refresh your memory**.

--   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing.
+-   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing

 -   **Add examples, points, and stories** from your own experience.
 Think about stories you can share that help you make your points clearly and effectively.

 -   **Consider creating a "parking lot"** to record issues or questions raised that are outside the scope of the whiteboard design session or can be answered later.
-Decide how you will address these issues, so you can acknowledge them without being derailed by them.
+Decide how you will address these issues, so you can acknowledge them without being derailed by them

 ***Have fun**!
 Encourage participants to have fun and share!*